Have you ever wondered why Google keeps pumping out algorithm updates?

 Note: Keywords are still relevant in the post-Panda and post-Penguin era.
 Just keep your focus on the intent of your keywords, and write content that appeals to people’s emotions and solves their problems.
 Effective SEO has always been that way.
 Let’s keep it simple.

 iii).
 Over-optimization – According to KISSmetrics, “SEO is awesome, but too much SEO can cause over-optimization.”
-If you over-optimize your anchor texts, for instance, this could get you penalized by Penguin.
-The best approach is to incorporate social media marketing, and gain natural or organic links to your web pages.
+If you over-optimize your anchor texts, for example, this could get you penalized by Penguin.
+The best approach is to incorporate social media marketing and gain natural or organic links to your web pages.